SUBSCRIBE NOW

 Nicaragua

 Nicaragua was brought to the brink of a civil war in 2018 over proposed economic reforms.
 After shelving the measures in a concession to protesters, President Daniel Ortega went on to violently repress the opposition, causing international alarm.
-Now there is no exit strategy in sight from what has become Nicaragua’s “new normal” of repression, particularly following the recent sham elections that cemented Ortega’s grip on power.
+Now there is no exit strategy in sight from what has become Nicaragua’s “new normal” of repression, particularly following sham elections in 2021 that cemented Ortega’s grip on power.

 Security and Drugs